portlandcodeschool/primer/_posts/assignments/2015-02-22-04-mobile-first-responsive-design.md

 0. Use media queries to extend this styling to larger screen formats
 0. Use Scalable Vector Graphhics (SVG) to create responsive logos
 0. Use responsive image techniques to reduce bandwidth and improve usability
+0. Use jQuery to add mobile interaction patterns
 0. Publish the site using github pages
 0. Work on a small team